 Like any accident that occurs on the road, pedestrian accidents can prove to have serious and life-threatening consequences.
 If you or a loved one has been injured in a pedestrian accident, or if your loved one lost his life due to the same, and in either situation, the driver was negligent, then you have rights.
 You need to contact a pedestrian accident lawyer in Montgomery, Alabama.
-Insurance companies will try to blame you as contributing to the accident, and if successful, you won’t see a penny for your pain.
+Insurance companies will try to blame you for contributing to the accident, and if successful, you won’t see a penny for your pain.
 Our excellent Montgomery injury lawyers at The Vance Law Firm can answer your questions and make sure you get the compensation you deserve.

 Causes of Pedestrian Accidents In Montgomery

 Pedestrian accidents are caused by both motorists and pedestrians, and oftentimes it’s a combination of poor conduct on the side of both parties.
 Other times, it could be an environmental matter or mechanical issue.
 The following is a summary of the causes of accidents by motorists and pedestrians.

 - Distracted Driving – Driving while distracted is a primary cause for all kinds of accidents involving vehicles, and it is no different if it involves a pedestrian.
 Too often motorists are on their phones, eating, grooming, chatting with passengers, distracted by a pet in their car, or, one of the worst distractions of all, texting.